salmirasmu/portfolio/README.md

-This is my portfolio and cointains a few course assignments.
+This portfolio cointains a few course assignments and my projects.